 Associate Director

-He also provides strategic support to chief counsel on organisational, policy and law reform issues.
-Jarrod leads on service delivery issues, strategic priorities and ensures that Chambers provides high quality advocacy to all of the VLA programs it serves.
-Jarrod manages the Trial Counsel Development Program (for junior trial advocates at the Bar), the Advocacy Development Program (for in-house practitioners) and a range of other advocacy development initiatives.
+In this role Madeline manages the operations of Chambers and provides strategic support to chief counsel on organisational, policy and law reform and service delivery issues.
+Madeline oversees the Trial Counsel Development Program (for junior trial advocates at the Bar), the Advocacy Development Program (for Victoria Legal Aid’s in-house practitioners) and works on a range of other advocacy development and organisational initiatives including the Equitable Briefing Strategy.

 Qualifications, memberships and accreditations: